-Matthew Gordon talks to Brandon Munro, Uranium Expert and CEO of Bannerman Resources.
+Matthew Gordon talks to Brandon Munro, Uranium Expert and CEO of Bannerman Energy.

 They discuss how Boss Energy is the third uranium junior to raise equity for uranium purchases, tapping the market for A$60M so they can acquire 1.25Mlbs and why Boss is in the strategic sweet spot for such a deal.

 Matthew Gordon: Let’s talk about juniors raising funds to buy uranium because last week we talked about whether we thought more juniors would follow suit and we said it’s probably not a good idea for a lot of companies.
 Is it a good idea for Boss to have done this?

 Brandon Munro: I think they’ve done it really well, timed it well, and it makes a lot of sense for them.
 I think although they’re not the first, it’s a strategy that’s really grounded in good thinking and they do have good management capability sitting around the board as well.
 I trust their judgement and I think it’s a good move.